Online classes will resume in September, 2021!

 I am Roger Hughes,

-TRAGER Practitioner and Instructor and a Registered Somatic Movement Educator and Therapist.
+and Registered Somatic Movement Educator and Therapist.

 II have been a Licensed Massage Therapist for over 25 years.